elastic/ansible-elasticsearch/README.md

   hosts: localhost
   roles:
     - role: elastic.elasticsearch
+  vars:
+    es_version: 7.1.1
 ```

-The above installs a single node 'node1' on the hosts 'localhost'.
+The above installs Elasticsearch 7.1.1 in a single node 'node1' on the hosts 'localhost'.

+**Note**:
+Elasticsearch default version is described in [`es_version`](defaults/main.yml#L2).
+You can override this variable in your playbook to install another version.
+While we are testing this role only with one 7.x and one 6.x version (respectively [7.1.1](defaults/main.yml#L2) and [6.8.0](.kitchen.yml#L22) at the time of writing), this role should work with others version also in most cases.

 This role also uses [Ansible tags](http://docs.ansible.com/ansible/playbooks_tags.html).
 Run your playbook with the `--list-tasks` flag for more information.